 When the Ontario Manufacturing Coalition configured the platform, they populated the Knowledge Slot with domain-specific reference material curated by the CWB and the Ontario College of Trades:

-• CWB Bulletin W59-002: the alternative supervision provisions for non-accredited laboratories — the specific conditions under which a CWB inspector can witness testing at a non-17025 lab, the documentation requirements (inspector’s name, CWB number, signature on each test record), and the inspector’s duty to verify calibration currency before testing begins
+- CWB Bulletin W59-002: the alternative supervision provisions for non-accredited laboratories — the conditions under which a CWB inspector can witness testing at a non-17025 lab, and the documentation requirements.
+This is the regulatory workaround that makes the entire match viable.

-• Liability and insurance guidance: the Ontario Manufacturing Coalition’s group professional liability insurance policy, which covers participant labs performing testing within the platform’s documented scope and chain of custody — addressing the specific insurance gap that had previously prevented college and university labs from accepting external work
+- Liability and insurance guidance: the Coalition’s group professional liability insurance policy, covering participant labs performing testing within the platform’s documented scope — addressing the specific insurance gap that had previously prevented college and university labs from accepting external work.

-The Knowledge Slot surfaces the insurance detail proactively when Anil reviews the match.
-This solves his second problem — the institutional barrier that previously made him decline external testing requests.
+The insurance detail solves Anil’s second problem.
 Under the Coalition’s umbrella policy, his lab is covered for testing performed within the platform’s documented procedure.
 The college’s risk management office has approved the arrangement.

 5. The Testing Day

 Twenty minutes later, they are looking at a polished and etched cross-section under the microscope.
-The indication is a shallow gas pocket — porosity from a momentary arc interruption during the root pass.
-It is well within the acceptance criteria.
-But the micrograph also reveals something else: the heat-affected zone grain structure adjacent to the root pass shows a slightly coarser microstructure than ideal, suggesting the interpass temperature was running high.
+The indication is a shallow gas pocket — well within acceptance criteria.
+But the micrograph reveals something else: the heat-affected zone grain structure suggests the interpass temperature was running high.

 “Your procedure says interpass temperature max 250°C,” Anil observes.
 “This microstructure looks like your welder was running closer to 300.
 It passed this time — but in cold weather service, you might want to tighten that up.”

 This is the value that no commercial lab in Toronto provides.
 Element Materials Technology would have reported “Pass” and moved on.
-They process thousands of specimens per month.
-They do not have the bandwidth, the incentive, or the relationship to offer interpretive insight about interpass temperature control.
-Anil does — because this is one test set, not a thousand, and because he is a metallurgist who teaches welding students, not a technician running a production testing line.
+Anil offers interpretive insight because this is one test set, not a thousand, and because he is a metallurgist who teaches welding students, not a technician running a production line.

 6. What Makes This a Thin Market Story